► Porsche confirms electric Macan

 Will we be able to buy an electric Macan in the UK?

 It is not yet clear which markets will take which powertrains, according to the R&D boss.
 He said it was likely that less developed EV markets, such as Russia and the USA, could continue to take petrol-powered Macans, whereas Europe and China could switch to pure electric models.
+If that is the case, expect Porsche's new electric Macan to remain on its sales target of 2023.

 It puts Porsche in a tricky position, as it must invest in both technologies, a point not lost on CEO Oliver Blume.
 We asked him when the platform strategies would converge.